 - Sea veggies support the endocrine system, specifically the thyroid gland (think pregnancy, postpartum times!).

 - Sea veggies and spirulina are excellent sources of iodine which help to eliminate heavy metals.

 Atlantic dulse goes into deep, hidden places of the digestive tract and gut, seeking out mercury, binding to it, and never releasing it until it leaves the body. – Anthony William

 - An easy way to get started is to add 1-2 tablespoons into your salad or soup.

 - Note: Make sure your sea veggies come from the east coast / Atlantic Ocean.
 Dulse and kelp from Maine are best!

 - Fish-free, plant-based, algae-derived omega 3 supplements (EPA/DHA).

 The bottom line when it comes to fish oil?
 Skip the fish and go right to the health benefits!
 There are obvious advantages to being on top of your EPA/DHA, but choosing a plant-based source is much better for our brains and bodies.

 Looking for More Guidance?

 Wondering how you can build a healing diet and supplement protocol that will help you thrive?
-Send us an email today or book directly with us through our website.
+Send me an email today or book directly with me through my website.